drozd324/GPU_Delaunay_Triangulation/thesis.typ

 	visualizing the two or three dimensional environments the player would be interacting with or rendering vidoes in movies after the addition of visual effects.
-Many different hardware accelerators have been tried and tested for more general use, like Intels Xeon Phis, however the more purpose oriented GPU has prevailed in the market and in performance mainly lead by Nvidia in prevoius years, Today, the GPU has gained a more general purporse status with the rise of General Purpose GPU (GPGPU) programming as more and more people have noticed that GPUs are very useful as a general hardware accelerator.
+Many different hardware accelerators have been tried and tested for more general use, like Intels Xeon Phis, however the more purpose oriented GPU has prevailed in the market and in performance mainly lead by Nvidia in prevoius years.
+Today, the GPU has gained a more general purporse status with the rise of General Purpose GPU (GPGPU) programming as more and more people have noticed that GPUs are very useful as a general hardware accelerator.

-	The traditional CPU (based on the Von Neumann architecture) which is built to perform _serial_ tasks , the CPU is built to be a general purpose hardware for performing all tasks a user would demand from the computer.
+	The traditional CPU, based on the Von Neumann architecture, which is built to perform _serial_ tasks , the CPU is built to be a general purpose hardware for performing all tasks a user would demand from the computer.
 In contrast the GPU can't run alone and must be used in conjuction to the CPU.
-The CPU sends compute intructions for the GPU to perform and data is commonly passes between the CPU and GPU.
+The CPU sends compute intructions for the GPU to perform and data commonly passes between the CPU and GPU when performing computations.

-//	, for
-//	dealing with if statements and vairable lenght instructions like for loops with
-//	variable lengh,

 	#figure(
 		image("images/array_processor.png"),